 Some organizations support the concept of immunity.
 “Long-term care workers and centers are on the frontline of this pandemic response, and it is critical that states provide the necessary liability protection staff and providers need to provide care during this difficult time without fear of reprisal,” said Mark Parkinson.
 Parkinson serves as the president and CEO of the American Health Care Association (AHCA).
 AHCA provides representation and membership for non-profit and proprietary facilities alike.

 Debbie Gough, a lawyer with experience suing nursing homes, disagrees.
 “Everyone wants to see frontline health care providers protected from any kind of lawsuit, but I do think that knowing there is immunity out there could deter people from trying to get justice, and that would be a real shame.”
+She’s not the only one who is calling out failure in nursing homes.
+Pennsylvania Attorney General Josh Shapiro has open criminal investigations into many of his state’s nursing homes.

 What to do if a loved one had COVID-19 due to nursing home oversight